Optical selection bias and projection effects in stacked galaxy cluster weak lensing

 \citetalias{Sunayama20} quantify the impact of projection effects on cluster lensing and clustering using HOD-based galaxy catalogues.
 They simulate the \redmapper richness using cylinders of depth $\pm 60 \ \hiMpc$.
 We have shown that the richness calculated from $\pm 20$ to 60~$\hiMpc$ cylinders gives results broadly consistent with \redmapper; therefore, their calculation procedures and ours are comparable.
 Overall, they find negligible selection bias at small scales, and their selection bias amplitude is lower than ours at large scales by approximately a factor of 2 (their Fig.~6).

 We attribute the difference between their results and ours to how galaxies are populated in N-body simulations. \citetalias{Sunayama20} assign galaxies to resolved haloes, while Buzzard assigns galaxies to both halo centres and dark matter particles.
 Therefore, Buzzard has a larger field galaxy population.
 In addition, \citetalias{Sunayama20} use an observationally constrained HOD, while Buzzard has lower galaxy number densities in cluster-size haloes compared with observations, resulting in lower cluster number counts above a given richness (see Fig.~4 and Fig.~8 in \citealt{Wechsler21} and Fig.~12 and Fig.~13 in \citealt{DeRose19}).
-The combination of lower cluster galaxy content and larger background compared with observations leads to stronger projection effects in Buzzard.
+The combination of a lower cluster galaxy content and a larger background population compared with observations leads to stronger projection effects in Buzzard.